Baker takes over scam-marred Astros, set for ‘last hurrah’

 Baker has compiled a 1,863-1,636 regular season record in a career where he spent 10 years with the Giants, four years with the Chicago Cubs and six seasons with the Cincinnati Reds before his two-year stint with the Nationals.

-He was a two-time All-Star, Baker began his career with Atlanta and played for the Los Angeles Dodgers, Oakland and San Francisco.
-He was selected MVP of the 1977 NL Championship Series and won a Gold Glove in 1981, when he helped the Dodgers to a World Series title.
+He was a two-time All-Star, Baker began his career with Atlanta and played for the Dodgers, Oakland and San Francisco.
+He was selected MVP of the 1977 NL Championship Series and won a Gold Glove in 1981.

 He was voted Manager of the Year in his first season with San Francisco in 1993, when he guided the Giants to a 103-59 record.
 He won the award again in 1997 and 2000 with the Giants, and led San Francisco to the 2002 World Series, a seven-game loss to the Anaheim Angels.